chemok78/demo_app/README.md

 # Ruby on Rails Tutorial: Demo App

-This is the demo application for the
+This is the awesome demo application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).